fvaleri/cdc/connect-cdc/README.md

 curl -s localhost:7070/connectors/xml-jms-sink/status | jq
 ```

-Produce some more changes and check queues.
+Produce some more changes and check the queues.
 ```sh
 ./run.sh --stream
 ```